 Aloe 'Blue Sky'

-Aloe 'Blue Sky' is a hybrid cross of Aloe sinkatana and Aloe suprafoliata.
-It is a magnificent, sky-blue Aloe with striking orange teeth, reminiscent of a Florida sunrise.
-Young plants start off showing distichous growth, like A. suprafoliata.
-Flowers prolifically and throughout the spring, summer, and even into fall.
-Offsets regularly as well.
+Aloe 'Blue Sky' is a magnificent succulent that forms rosettes of greenish-blue leaves with striking orange teeth, reminiscent of a Florida sunrise.
+Young plants start off showing distichous growth, like Aloe suprafoliata.
+Flowers prolifically throughout the spring, summer, and even into fall.
+It offsets regularly as well.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).